-The thing is that Miles Graham’s soulful pop lyrics and chords are so well-crafted, so cleverly put together and so unforgettable that you’ll hardly believe they don’t come from some multi-billionaire mainstream artist you must have already heard about.
+Miles Graham is an Irish singer and songwriter whose music sounds extremely familiar from the very first note, but not because it reminds you of somebody else’s, as the soulful pop lyrics and chords are so well-crafted and cleverly put together that you’ll hardly believe they don’t come from some multi-billionaire mainstream artist you must have already heard about.

-His newest EP All The Right Things will be out on 10ᵗʰ July 2020 and comes after successes like Don’t Change and especially I Can’t Love You Again – which was largely praised and playlisted by BBC Radio 2.
+His latest EP All The Right Things, released in 2020, comes after successes like Don’t Change and especially I Can’t Love You Again – which was largely praised and playlisted by BBC Radio 2.

-It’s a pleasure to have Miles in for a quick Q&A about his groundbreaking music.
+Miles Graham is in today for a quick Q&A about his groundbreaking music.

-Hey Miles, your songs are really good.
-Did you know that?
+Hey Miles, your music is really good.
+Do you know that?